gaseer/Gaseer/README.md

-# Taking projects
+#Self Learner
-Trying to seek and find different ways to implementing it on projects.
+#Trying to seek and find different ways to implementing it on projects.